vinsworldcom/nppTagsView/README.txt

 to the Notepad++ plugins folder:
   - In N++ <7.6, directly in the plugins/ folder
-  - In N++ >=7.6, in a directory called SpeechPlugin in the plugins/ folder (plugins/TagsView/)
+  - In N++ >=7.6, in a directory called TagsView in the plugins/ folder (plugins/TagsView/)

 Also need `ctags.exe` in a TagsView subdirectory adjacent to the DLL: